Kong/kong-pongo/README.md

 ## unreleased

+* Fix: issue with broken curl package on Alpine.

 * Fix: Apple recently started shipping `realpath` in their OS.
 But it doesn't support the `--version` flag, so it was not detected as installed.